Christopher-K-Long/GitLab-Repo-Sync/README.md

 # Guide: Syncing a GitHub Repository to a GitLab Mirror

-This guide outlines the method I'm using for setting up a one-way synchronization from a source repository on GitHub to a mirror on GitLab.
+This guide outlines the method I'm using to set up one-way synchronization from a source repository on GitHub to a mirror on GitLab.

 Note that there is no release synchronization, at least not yet.
-Releases need to be created on both platforms manually.
+Releases need to be created manually on both platforms.

 ## Part 1: GitLab Project Setup

 ### Step 1: Create the GitLab Mirror Project (if not created already)
 1. On GitLab, navigate to **New project > Create blank project**.
-2. Give it a descriptive name (e.g., `my-awesome-bot`), ideally matching the Github Repo, and set its visibility.
+2. Give it a descriptive name (e.g., `my-awesome-bot`), ideally matching the GitHub repository, and set its visibility.

 ### Step 2: Configure Branch Protection
 This step is essential to allow the CI/CD job to perform the mirror push, which acts like a force push.